 Palm vein recognition

-Palm vein is one of the most secure biometrics and is the world’s first contactless personal identification system.
+Palm vein is one of the most secure biometrics and is the world’s first contact less personal identification system.
 It works by capturing the vein pattern image of an individual while radiating it with near-infrared rays.
-Its speciality is that it can detect the vein pattern on the human palm with utmost precision.
+Its specialty is that it can detect the vein pattern on the human palm with utmost precision.
 When the sensor emits a near-infrared ray towards the palm of the hand, the blood flowing through these back to the heart with reduced oxygen absorbs the radiation and causes the veins to appear as a black pattern.
 This pattern is then recorded and stored in an encrypted format in a database, token or smart card as a reference for future comparison.

 Each time a person wants to log in by using his palm scan to bank account or other device, the newly captured image is also processed likewise and then compared to the stored one for verification purpose.
 The number and positions of veins along with their crossing points are compared and depending on the verification results the person is either granted or denied access.

 It uses the information that is contained within a person’s body to confirm his or her identity.
 Therefore it is highly accurate because the vein pattern of the human palm is not only complex but it is also unique to each individual.
 It uses a combination of image recognition and optical technology to scan the normally invisible vein pattern of the human palm.
 This makes it highly resistant to any spoofing methods such as impersonation, counterfeiting or any other dishonest actions.

 Correct recognition rate and verification rate can be used to evaluate an automated palm vein system.
 Verification rate is calculated using false acceptance rate, false rejection rate and equal error rate.
 FAR denotes the percentage of claims that are accepted but not genuine over the total number of not genuine accesses.
 FRR denotes the percentage of genuine claims that have been rejected over the total number of genuine accesses.